beitmenotyou-com/OmniSocial-ProtocolKit/docs/docs-openapi.md

 # 📘 Documentation & OpenAPI Integration

-OmniSocial Hub provides robust developer documentation using OpenAPI and Swagger UI, enabling developers to interact with and explore the platform’s RESTful API in real time.
+OmniSocial ProtocolKit provides robust developer documentation using OpenAPI and Swagger UI, enabling developers to interact with and explore the platform’s RESTful API in real time.

 ---